Signed in as:

 The color yellow represents the sun and the healing nature of the sun.
 It also represents my shining light in what I hope to illuminate and bring to life with the ancient practice of Yoga & my cultural & spiritual practices as a First Nations women of Australia.

 The black design represents the people who come to the yoga class and the lines represent healing.
 Purple is associated with power both earthly and spiritual.
-In healing purple is used for mental disorders and the aura purple signifies higher spiritual development.
+In healing purple is used for mental misalignments and the aura purple signifies higher spiritual development.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.